czhangy/UCLA-Core/Upper-Divs/CS-M151B/notes.md

   - What You Will Learn

-    - How programs are translated into the machine lanagueg
+    - How programs are translated into the machine language
       - And how the hardware executes them
     - The hardware/software interface
       - Design tradeoffs